Skip to main content

 2304-Community-Garden-Web-header

-The City of Rochester supports transforming vacant lots into bountiful community gardens.
-Whether you are an inexperienced gardener or a true green thumb, the City has a selection of free resources to help you transform a vacant lot into a beautiful garden.
+The City of Rochester supports transforming vacant lots into bountiful community gardens!
+Whether you are an inexperienced gardener or a true green thumb, the City has free resources and associations with privately-run organizations to help you transform a vacant lot into a beautiful garden.

-5-year garden permits for organizations that have completed 3 growing seasons on a City-owned vacant lot
+For organizations that have completed three growing seasons on a City-owned vacant lot:

 The City will apply a credit to the water account of a neighbor who supplies water to a community garden.